 At CCH, we are dedicated to working together in a style that creates a healthy, healing, caring and "patient first" environment.
 We are a friendly place to work where everyone makes an effort to know you and help you; a community of health care providers who value eachother and our varied contributions.

-What are you waiting for?
 Your opportunity awaits today at Cornwall Community Hospital!
 Click here to view current opportunities.

 Learn more about Cornwall Community Hospital: